2021 Groundwater Sustainability Plans:

 The Scott Valley is an agricultural groundwater basin in Northern California, within the Scott River watershed and part of the much larger Klamath Basin watershed straddling the California-Oregon border.
 The Scott River provides important habitat for salmonid fish, including spawning and rearing habitat for coho and fall-run Chinook salmon and steelhead trout.
 Sufficient flows at adequately low temperatures during summer, for rearing, and fall, for spawning, are critical for healthy fish habitat in the mainstem and tributaries.

-We are currently working with the Groundwater Sustainability Agency for Scott Valley, the Siskiyou County Flood Control District, and its Technical Advisory Council, to develop a Groundwater Sustainability Plan under the regulations of the Sustainable Groundwater Management Act, passed by the California legislature in 2014.
+Over the past four years, we have been working with the Groundwater Sustainability Agency for Scott Valley, the Siskiyou County Flood Control District, and its Technical Advisory Council, to develop a Groundwater Sustainability Plan under the regulations of the Sustainable Groundwater Management Act, passed by the California legislature in 2014.
 These efforts are following significant prior technical development by UC Cooperative Extension and its groundwater program in the Scott Valley:

 The April 2013 Scott Valley Integrated Hydrologic Model data report presents the data assembled and the methods used for data analysis and data modeling to prepare the Scott Valley Integrated Hydrologic Model Version 2, which is currently under development.
 The report includes precipitation data analysis, streamflow data analysis and modeling, geology and groundwater data review and analysis, evapotranspiration and soils data analysis, and preparation of relevant watershed, land use, topography, and irrigation data.
 The data collection and analysis efforts culminate in the development of a spatio-temporally distributed soil water budget model for the Scott Valley.
 The soil water budget model is used to determine spatially and temporally varying groundwater pumping rates, surface water diversion rates, and groundwater recharge across the groundwater basin.
 The spatial resolution of the soil water budget model is by individual fields (land use polygons).
 Temporal discretization is in daily time steps for the period from October 1, 1990 to September 30, 2011.
 This period includes several dry years, average years, and wet year periods.
 Methods and results of the soil water budget model are presented in this report.
 This report represents the next step toward a better understanding of the interactions between groundwater, surface water, landuse, and agricultural practices with a specific focus on the seasonal impacts